Family Employment Readiness Program

 In addition, the resource center at the Yokosuka Fleet & Family Support Center has eight computers with internet access to assist you in your job search.

 So if you need to type your resume, use the internet for job searches, improve your skills or get employment information: Consider your Yokosuka Fleet and Family Support Center as a one-stop job search information center.

 Start you job search off right by making it your first stop in your job search plan.

 FERP can help you look for a job at your next duty station before you move.
 If you're planning a Permanent Change of Station (PCS) move, don't delay your job search.
 Talk to a FERP counselor before you go.

 Spouses of Active Duty Military Members, who were married before the beginning of their tour, receive a one-time hiring preference.
 It may be applied to any one of the three primary government employers (HRO, MWR, NEX) at this base.

 There are many civil service positions managed through the Human Resource Office.
 These are very popular because of the portability and benefits offered with the jobs.
 They now focus on long-term employment and options for making your career portable as you PCS.
 The Yokosuka NEX employs numerous SOFA sponsored family member individuals.
-MWR publishes a weekly Job Opportunities bulletin and spotlights key and critical positions in their Showcase Magazine and other publications.
+MWR publishes a weekly Job Opportunities bulletin online.

 If you are in the job market, you will undoubtedly hear good points and bad points about any advertised position.
 Have you heard of the saying, "When opportunity knocks?"
 When it does, make sure to weigh the pros and cons, but do it quickly!
 Job opportunities come and go very quickly in Yokosuka, with an emphasis on the word go.
 The salary range varies pending on the type of job similar as in the states.